-- From the Screen Snapshot View, highlight Delete All Images on the Screen Snapshot X-PressTM Menu. - A confirmation dialog box will ask if you want to delete all images.
-Select Yes to delete, or No to change your mind.
+- 1. From the Snapshot and Recording View, highlight Delete All Images on the Snapshot and Recording X-PressTM Menu. - 2.
+Press the RIGHT 4-Way Cursor key to initiate this procedure. - 3.
+A Confirm Dialog box will appear.
+Select Yes to delete all images or No to cancel the operation.